se2p/pynguin/docs/user/quickstart.rst

 the initial random test cases were sufficient to cover all branches.
 This was to be expected, since the triangle example can be trivially covered with tests.
 The output then concludes with its results:
-Four test cases were written to ``/tmp/pynguin/results/test_example.py``, which look like the following (the result can differ on your machine):
+Five test cases were written to ``/tmp/pynguin/results/test_example.py``, which look like the following (the result can differ on your machine):

 .. literalinclude:: ../source/_static/test_example.py